-WordPress is a free open source software that is available for install in your cPanel Softaculous installer for free.
-This article will explain how to install WordPress through Softaculous.
+WordPress is an open source content management system (CMS) that is available to install using the cPanel Softaculous Apps Installer for free.
+In this guide, you can learn how to install WordPress using Softaculous.

-- Go to Software / Services.
-Click the Softaculous icon.
+- Go to Software section, then click on the Softaculous icon.

-- Fill in the WordPress set up information.
-The following is the necessary information you need to fill in.
+- Fill in the WordPress installation details.
+The following is the necessary information you need to fill in: Software Setup

-Choose Domain Select the Domain you want to install your WordPress on from the drop box.
+Choose Domain Select the Domain you want to install your WordPress on from the drop-down menu.
 In Directory Leave this blank to install on the domain directly.
 If you are installing in a subfolder of your site you type the folder name here.
-This will make the blog load like the following: your-domain.com/foldername.
+This will make the blog load like the following: example.com/foldername.
 Admin Username Enter a username for your WordPress Dashboard login.
 Admin Password Enter whatever password you want for the Dashboard Login.
 Admin email Enter a valid email here.
 The system will place an invalid email here. you will need a valid one.

 - Visit your website in your browser.
 You should see a new WordPress install like the snapshot to the right.